fluid-checkout/fluid-checkout/readme.txt

 * Log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
 * Search for "Fluid Checkout for WooCommerce", and press "Install now".
-* Or, press the "Upload Plugin" and select the zip file, then press "Install Now".
+* Or, press "Upload Plugin" and select the zip file, then press "Install Now".

 = Settings =